Czech Republic tours for seniors.

 Nestled in the heart of central Europe, the Czech Republic is a magical land filled with charming medieval architecture and picturesque scenery.
-Wander through the enchanting streets of Prague, or explore the castles and medieval towns that dot the lands of the Czech Republic.
+Wander through the enchanting streets of Prague – packed with medieval, Art Nouveau, and quirky modern architecture.
+Outside the capital, explore the castles and medieval towns that dot the lands of the Czech Republic.
 Join Odyssey Traveller as we take you on a journey through this wonderful travel destination.

 Odyssey travels by coach and occasionally uses local transport, including trains and ferries.
 Specifics are always outlined in your tour itinerary.
 The Czech Republic has one of the largest rail networks in Europe, with fairly affordable train services operating across the length and breadth of the country.
 Bus services are also widely available, and are often less expensive than trains.
 Taxi cabs can be found in many cities and towns, although beware of being ripped off by unscrupulous unofficial cab drivers.

 In major cities, Odyssey stays in centrally located 3-4 star hotels, with easy access to public transport.
 In smaller towns or rural areas, we usually stay in family-run hotels or guesthouses.
 On our longstay tours, during which you spend the length of the tour in a single location, we use serviced apartments.